Microsoft Office 2013: Licensing changes

 The original license agreement for retail editions of Microsoft Office 2013 was different from the license agreements of retail editions of previous versions of Microsoft Office in two significant ways.
 The first of these was that the software could no longer be transferred to another computer.
 In previous versions of Office, this restriction applied only to OEM editions; retail Office license agreements allowed uninstalling from one computer to install on another computer.

 Digitally downloaded copies of Office were also said to be permanently locked to that PC's hardware, preventing it from being transferred to any other computing device.
 Should the buyer have wished to use Office 2013 on a different computer, or if they later became unable to use the computing device that the original license was downloaded to (e.g. hardware became inoperable due to malfunction) then a completely new, full-priced copy of Office 2013 would have to have been purchased to replace the prior one.
 Microsoft stated that this change was related to the software piracy that has been rampant for years, worldwide.
 However, many commentators saw this change as an effort to forcibly move its customers towards the subscription-based business model used by the Office 365 service.
 The legality of this move, particularly in Europe, has been questioned.

 However, on March 6, 2013, Microsoft announced that equivalent transfer rights to those in the Office 2010 retail license agreements are applicable to retail Office 2013 copies effective immediately.
 Transfer of license from one computer to another owned by the same user is now allowed every 90 days, except in the case of hardware failure, in which the license may be moved sooner.
 The first user of the product is now also allowed to transfer it to another user.
 The second difference, which remains in the updated licensing agreement, is that the software can be installed on only one computer.
 In previous versions of Office, this restriction also applied only to OEM editions; retail Office license agreements allowed installing the product on two or three computers, depending on the edition.

 Microsoft requires an account in order to activate any Office edition from 2013 on.

 Editions

 Traditional editions

 As with previous versions, Office 2013 is made available in several distinct editions aimed towards different markets.
-All traditional editions of Microsoft Office 2013 contain Word, Excel, PowerPoint and OneNote and are licensed for use on one computer.
+All traditional editions of Microsoft Office 2013 contain at least Word, Excel, PowerPoint and OneNote and are licensed for use on one computer.

 Five traditional editions of Office 2013 were released: